 Despite a slow start to the tournament, de Leon’s leadership is one of the reasons why the Lady Eagles are at the top of their game.
 Her intensity on the court just proves how hungry she is to bring the championship back to Katipunan.
 Ever since they lost their first game versus the Spikers, the Lady Eagles have swept all their games and are proving they have become a championship caliber team.
 However, the question that still remains is if the Lady Eagles can take down La Salle.
 We’ll only find out in the second round.

 University of Sto.
-Thomas (UST) Golden Tigresses impressive start
+Tomas (UST) Golden Tigresses impressive start

 After sweeping the defending champions in their first encounter and almost beating Ateneo, UST has proved that they can contend for the title as well.
 Currently, the Tigresses have won six out of their nine games—putting them in second place tied with La Salle and UP.

 After their strong performance during the Phillippine Super Liga (PSL) tournament, it’s not surprising that UP is part of the final four.
 The Maroons were the first team to sweep the Spikers in four years.
 Their current record of 5-3 proves that they can challenge anyone and become a potential final four threat.

 One of the biggest storylines in the first round was the two straight losses the Spikers suffered versus final four teams.
 The Lady Spikers have not lost two straight in the first round in the past few years.
 With Ateneo on top of the standings, it will be interesting to see if La Salle can pick up momentum and climb back to the top.